alexwlchan/alexwlchan.net/src/_posts/2017/2017-07-18-listing-s3-keys.md

 category: Working with AWS
 ---

+{% update 2019-07-03 %}
+  In the two years since I wrote this post, I've fixed a couple of bugs, made the code more efficient, and started using [paginators](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/paginators.html) to make it simpler.
+  If you want to use it, I'd recommend using the [updated version](/2019/07/listing-s3-keys/).
+{% endupdate %}

 A lot of my recent work has involved batch processing on files stored in Amazon S3.
 It's been very useful to have a list of files (or rather, keys) in the S3 bucket – for example, to get an idea of how many files there are to process, or whether they follow a particular naming scheme.